supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Minimization using K Map.md

 > ![[Minimization using K Map-20240520143519865.webp]]
 > ![[Minimization using K Map-20240520144021135.webp]]

-If a minimized SOP of an expression $F$ is not unique, then it is not necessarily true that the minimized POS of $F$ is also not unique.
+If a minimized SOP of an expression $E$ is not unique, then it is not necessarily true that the minimized POS of $E$ is also not unique.

-The largest cube is not always possible in mSOP or mPOS.
+If there are $p$ minimized SOP expressions for an expression $G$, then is it not necessarily true that there are $p$ minimized POS expressions for $G$.
+If the minimized SOP expression has $r$ literals for an expression $J$, then it is not necessarily true that there minimized POS expression of the same expression $J$ has $r$ literals.

 ## Canonical Forms using K Map

+K-maps can be used to obtain any SOP (or POS) expression or canonical expressions or minimized standard expressions.

 For canonical SOP, take every singe cell which is 1 as a cube and add the minterms.